United Kingdom : Safety by City

 TRANSPORT & TAXIS RISK : LOW

-Transportation is relatively safe and reliable in Bristol, but it is still recommended that you pay attention on public transportation and be on the lookout for pickpockets and bag snatchers.
+Transportation is relatively safe and reliable in Bristol, but it is still recommended that you pay attention to public transportation and be on the lookout for pickpockets and bag snatchers.

 PICKPOCKETS RISK : MEDIUM